PatternAgents/TSOC-ESP8266/TSOC-ESP8266/docs/TSOC-ESP8266_qsg.md

 1. Plug a Micro-USB cable from your computer/tablet/etc. or other USB power source to the TSOC-ESP8266.
 You can also use a charged Li-Po battery if you prefer.
-2. Open your Wi-Fi Setting and look for the "TSOC-ESP8266" Wi-Fi SSID, and connect to the TSOC-ESP8266 (open/no password/security settings).
+2. Open your Wi-Fi Setting and look for the "TSOC-ESP8266" Wi-Fi SSID, and connect to the TSOC-ESP8266  Wi-Fi SSID (open, with no password/security settings).
 3. Open your web browser and connect to the URL - http://www.TSOC-ESP8266.local
 4. Follow the instructions on your screen to configure the TSOC-ESP8266 for your network and application.